 One cup of hot water to one cube bouillon is how you create chicken broth.
 I add the water to my large soup pot and then dump in the chicken bouillon.

 I also really like Knorr Chicken Granules.
-Here is a link to Smith’s, but I also buy it in Latino markets.
-They always have a big bottle.
+Here is a link on Amazon, but I also buy it in Latino markets.
+They also carry the big bottle.
 The ratio is one teaspoon granules to one cup hot water.

 5. At this point, add the sliced carrots.
 Let them cook in the broth until tender.

 6. Add cooked, chopped chicken and the cooked wild rice.
-Some times, while making soup, I eyeball the amount of these ingredients when adding them to the soup.
+Some times, while making soup, I eyeball the amount of these ingredients.
+I am not always measuring exactly.
 Usually I want more chicken and rice than what the recipe calls for.
 If you are a new chef, sometimes you just need someone to say, I give you permission to add more wild rice or more chicken if you want.
 The soup will turn out great.
 (There I said it, I give you permission!)

 7. Bring the soup to a boil and then simmer for 20 minutes.
 The flavors need time to mix and create a robust soup.